 But I’ve realized something after all my time spent traveling — it’s important to spend a little extra money on experiences.
 Specifically, experiences that give you the opportunity to connect with the local culture, are once-in-a-lifetime opportunities, or simply help keep you sane during your travels.

-Splurging on experiences is a tough concept for most of us budget-minded travelers who’ve scraped together every nickel to afford a trip to Europe, but I look as it as a long-term investment.
+Splurging on experiences is a tough concept for most of us budget-minded travelers who’ve scraped together every nickel to afford a trip to Europe, but I look at it as a long-term investment.

-Another benefit of splurging is that is helps keep you sane when you’re traveling on a shoestring budget.
+Another benefit of splurging is that it helps keep you sane when you’re traveling on a shoestring budget.
 It will help break up the monotony of living/traveling on a few dollars a day.